quantnetwork/overledger-sdk-javascript/README.md

 ## Installation

-The OverledgerSDK can be easily installed as an npm module.
+The Overledger SDK can be easily installed as an npm module.
 This will ensure that all required dependencies are automatically included.

 ```
 npm install @quantnetwork/overledger-sdk